 - virtual reality

-Within the dSHARP core team, we have particular expertise in data visualization (Scott Weingart), and digital games, user experience and website design (Rikk Mulligan).
+Within the dSHARP core team, we have particular expertise in data visualization (Emma Slayton and Scott Weingart), and digital games, user experience and website design (Rikk Mulligan).

 Our core team also hopes to contribute toward the array of convergent practices growing between scholars in the digital arts and humanities that include:

 - ‘Big Data,’ social computing, crowdsourcing, and networking.

 Events and Education

 Undergraduates interest in digital arts should consider the BXA Intercollegiate Degree Program, which is at the intersection of the arts with the humanities, sciences, or computer sciences.

 - The Virtual St Paul’s Cathedral Project incorporates sound to help visitors experience worship and preaching at St Paul’s Cathedral and in Paul’s Churchyard as events that unfold over time and on particular occasions in London in the early seventeenth century.